MdFoysal2024/assignment-11-client-side-/README.md

-**🏃‍♂️Marathon Events** is a premier online platform dedicated to organizing and promoting marathon races worldwide.
+**🏃‍♂️ Marathon Events** is a premier online platform dedicated to organizing and promoting marathon races worldwide.
 Whether you're a professional athlete, a fitness enthusiast, or a first-time runner, our platform connects you with exciting running events in your city and beyond.

 Discover upcoming marathons, register for races, track your progress, and engage with a community of passionate runners.
 With seamless event registration, training tips, and real-time race updates, Marathon Events is your go-to destination for all things running.